nvisal1/keyboard-autocomplete/README.md

 ## Running In Development

 Each project can be built individually by following the instructions in the project's main README.
-If you do not want to use Docker, those sections will explain how to build each project with npm.
+If you do not want to use Docker, those README files will explain how to build each project with npm.
 Please refer to the `README References` section at the bottom of this README.

-This section will explain how to run both projects.
+This section will explain how to run both projects with Docker.

 ### Docker Compose